max630/json-exec/README.md

 The tree contains haskell library RPC.
 It is a primary implementation.
 It supports running a program or custom connection from two handles.
-It can handle requests in both ways, and intended to be able to run several requests in parallel, thought this is not yet so.
+It can handle requests in both ways, and intended to be able to run several requests in parallel, though this is not yet so.
 It is still a deep alpha, particularly some very important things still not implemented.

 Also contains a perl library RPCX.pm.
 It is not working, only sketched.
 I intended it to be able to act as a simple client.